brentkearney/workshops/README.md

 who host workshops.
 It is used at the
 [Banff International Research Station](https://workshops.birs.ca/events/future) for managing workshops.

 Contributions to the project are most welcome.
-If you would like to add features yourself, please [let me know](mailto:brentk@birs.ca), and/or submit a Pull Request.
+Check out the [Project Page](https://github.com/brentkearney/workshops/projects/1) for whats happening in development now.
+If you would like to add features yourself, please
+[let me know](mailto:brentk@birs.ca), and/or submit a Pull Request.
 Or if you would like to pay for the development of additional features, please [contact me](mailto:brent@netmojo.ca).